Camera Work

 Large-format photography in the 1980s and earlier, with heavy cameras and individual sheets of film, was clumsy and slow.
 It was also purposeful and precise, just the thing for the creative photographer wanting to study the scene before him and craft an image expressing his feelings at the moment.
 This type of shooting was not grab-'n-go snapshot photography—36-exposure roll film and drugstore processing.
 No, each image demanded pre-visualization of the final photographic print and the technical and aesthetic decisions that had to be made from initial camera exposure to darkroom processing to the end form of presentation.

 I learned large-format photography first when I served in the Army.
-It was there, in 1974, that I bought a used Linhof technical camera for personal use after leaving military service.
+It was then, in 1974, that I bought a used Linhof technical camera for personal use after leaving military service.
 The camera had all the adjustments that anyone would ever need, and I added a complement of lenses and a sturdy tripod.
 It could all be carried to trail and field, where I would find visual inspiration in nature.

 portable film changing box